Expiration Date of Entry Visa

 In general, an exchange visitor may transfer from one program sponsor to Carleton College sponsorship if the purpose of the transfer is to complete the objective for which the J-1 student was admitted into the United States.
 The original sponsor must be in agreement with the transfer.

-J-1 students must inform the Director of International Student Programs of their plans at least 60 days prior to transfer.
+J-1 students must inform the Associate Director of OIIL of their plans at least 60 days prior to transfer.
+In either case student or visiting scholar must complete a SEVIS Transfer Form.

 Maintaining Proper Immigration Status